Simple & Fast Hair Removal

 Is Hair Removal Right for You?

 Almost everyone has unwanted hair on his or her body somewhere, and this advanced option can effectively treat all skin types and most hair colors.
-Shaving may last a day, waxing a couple of weeks, but none of these last forever – and at Renaissance, Dr. Boschert, Dr. Craig, or Dr. Mills can help.
+Shaving may last a day, waxing a couple of weeks, but none of these last forever – and at Renaissance, Dr. Boschert, Dr. Craig, Dr. Mills, and Dr. Alleyne can help.

 Laser hair removal or reduction can remove unwanted hair from almost anywhere, including: